Siaj/academic-kickstart/content/authors/admin/_index.md

 Rich experience in the telecommunications industry as a NOC Engineer - monitoring and troubleshooting fault alarms - on remote cell towers of the biggest telecommunications company in Ghana - MTN.
 Acquired time management skills, decision making, being able to work under pressure, multitasking, prioritization, customer management skills and many other soft skills during this period

-Also, I have extensive programming experience gained on courses taken in class and online, personal projects and internships.
-Languages I have worked with include: Python, Java, C++ and Arduino C. Web development experience in JavaScript(Angular), Java(JavaEE) and Pyhton(Django, Django CMS)
+Also, I have extensive hands-on programming experience gained on courses taken in class and online, personal projects and internship.
+Programming languages I have worked with include: Python, Java, JavaScript, C++ and Arduino C. Web development experience in JavaScript(Angular, React), Java(J2EEE) and Pyhton(Django, Django CMS)

-Please find attached my {{% staticref "files/cv.pdf" "newtab" %}}resume{{% /staticref %}} for more details
+#Please find attached my {{% staticref "files/cv.pdf" "newtab" %}}resume{{% /staticref %}} for more details